gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 | Num.
 Repo Stars    | 361 (drone-core)
 | Num.
 Repo Commits  | 251 (drone-core)

+## Rust Speed and Memory Usage

+**How does the speed and memory usage of Rust-built applications compare to C/C++?** First off it's worth saying that most of Rust's unique ownership/borrow checking is purely a compile-time construct, and incurs zero runtime overhead, both in terms of speed and memory usage.

+As mentioned above, Rust automatically does bounds checking when accessing arrays.
+It will do it's best to do this at compile time, but there are some cases in where this cannot be done (e.g. passing in a reference to array to a function), and it has to resort to doing this at runtime.
+The overhead is minimal and likely to be well-worth the effort in 99% of use cases.
+If you do want to avoid bounds checking you can either:

+1. Use iterators (if applicable)
+1. Use `get_unchecked()`

+[gccrs](https://rust-gcc.github.io/) is a project to incorporate a Rust "front-end" into GCC.
+As of December 2022 this is still WIP (work-in-progress).
+This end goal is to make GCC able to compile Rust code.
+The main benefits of this are:

+1. We can then benefit from GCC's really good optimization (which is distinct from LLVM)
+2. We have another Rust compiler to choose from (which is normally a good thing!)

+> As this is a front-end project, the compiler will gain full access to all of GCC’s internal middle-end optimization passes which are distinct from LLVM. -- GCC Front-End For Rust[^bib-rust-gcc-homepage].

 ## The Disadvantages of Using Rust

 No review would be fair without mentioning the negatives.
 What are the disadvantages of using Rust for embedded firmware?